Nicolae Dumitrescu: Managerial career

 Dumitrescu started his coaching career shortly after he ended his playing career at the junior squads of UTA Arad in 1956 where he stayed until 1964.
 During this time he reached three national junior championship finals, winning the first two against Dinamo București and Farul Constanța, and losing the third to Rapid București.
 In these years he discovered and promoted talents such as Mihai Țârlea, Constantin Koszka and his stepbrother, Ion Pârcălab.
 He also coached Romania's under-18 national team with Gheorghe Ola, winning together the 1962 European championship.
 In 1965, Dumitrescu became the head coach of UTA's senior squad with whom he reached the 1966 Cupa României final which was lost with 4–0 to Steaua București and won two consecutive Divizia A titles in the 1968–69 and 1969–70 seasons.
 He also made some European performances with The Old Lady as eliminating Ernst Happel's Feyenoord in the 1970–71 European Cup who were the defending European champions.
 They also reached the 1971–72 UEFA Cup quarter-finals by eliminating Austria Salzburg, Zagłębie Wałbrzych and Vitória Setúbal, being eliminated by Tottenham Hotspur who eventually won the competition.
 Dumitrescu coached UTA on several other occasions, having a total of 375 matches as manager in Divizia A, consisting of 154 victories, 80 draws and 141 losses.

-Personal life
+Personal life and death

 His stepbrother, Ion Pârcălab, was also an international footballer.
+Dumitrescu died on 17 March 1999, at the age of 77.

-A book about Dumitrescu was written by Radu Romănescu titled Coco Dumitrescu, pentru totdeauna în inima Bătrânei Doamne (Coco Dumitrescu, forever in the heart of the Old Lady), which was released on 18 April 2021, a date that signified 100 years since his birth.
+Journalist Radu Romănescu wrote a book about Dumitrescu's career titled, Coco Dumitrescu, pentru totdeauna în inima Bătrânei Doamne (English: Coco Dumitrescu, forever in the heart of the Old Lady), which was released on 18 April 2021, the year in which Dumitrescu would have turned 100.

-Death

-Dumitrescu died on 17 March 1999 at age 77.